akerfel/glossary-pal/README.md

 ![firefox_Z94ZbTdXNC](https://user-images.githubusercontent.com/45148959/205668260-98f8a0eb-dedf-495d-bb7a-25c8e757e2a3.gif)

+## Target groups

+We have two target groups.
+- Middle school and high school students who need to learn glossary words for homework.
+- Anyone who wants to learn a new language.

 ## Mid-project status
 So far we have a home view, where you can see your current decks; a create a deck view where you can create a new deck; and a review view, where you can review the words in a deck.
 The functionality for all three views is more or less done, but may need some touching up.
 The create a deck view contains the API calls: we make calls to the Google Translate API in order to get the languages that the service can translate, and to translate words which the user has inputted.